Register Login

 Then input the name of the table control.

-To add field to table control, we can retrieve from table or internal table.
-Click on icon “dictionary/program field window” or function key F6.
+To add a field to table control, we can retrieve from table or internal table.
+Click on the icon dictionary/program field window or function key F6.

 There two option while retrieve field, i.e. based on database table or internal table.
 If want to retrieve from database table, input the name of table then click push button “Get from Dictionary”.If want to retrieve from internal table, input the internal table name then click push button “Get from program”.’